mori-b/aioconnectors/README.md

 -**delete\_client\_token** enables your server to delete a specific client token.
 Enables you client to delete its own token and fallback requesting a new token.
 -**reload\_tokens** reloads tokens after for example modifying them on disk.
 -**disconnect_client** enables your server to disconnect a specific client.
--**add\_blacklist_client, remove\_blacklist_client** enables your server to blacklist a client by id, ip, or subnet at runtime.
+-**add\_blacklist_client, remove\_blacklist_client** enables your server to blacklist a client by id (regex), ip, or subnet, at runtime.
 Disconnects the client if blacklisted by id, also deletes its certificate if exists.
 Kept in the connector config file if exists.
--**add\_whitelist_client, remove\_whitelist_client** enables your server to whitelist a client (id, ip, or subnet) at runtime.
+-**add\_whitelist_client, remove\_whitelist_client** enables your server to whitelist a client by id (regex), ip, or subnet, at runtime.
 Kept in the connector config file if exists.
 -**peek\_queues** to show the internal queues sizes.
 -**ignore\_peer\_traffic** can be a boolean, or a peer name.
 When enabled, the connector drops all new messages received from peers, or from the specified peer.
 It also drops new messages to be sent to all peers, or to the specified peer.
 This mode can be useful to let the queues evacuate their accumulated messages.
 -**show\_log\_level** to show the current log level.